-What kinds of people serve as CASA advocates?
+What kind of people serve as CASA advocates?

 Our volunteers represent nearly every age group, ethnicity, profession, educational background and lifestyle there is.
 They are teachers, business professionals, healthcare workers, college students, stay at home moms, and retired persons.
 They are anywhere from 21 to over 70 years of age.
 Some have a high school education, while others have advanced degrees.
 In short, there is no typical CASA volunteer.
 However, the one thing all of our volunteers have in common is a genuine interest in the well being of the children we serve.
 A good advocate can communicate well verbally and in writing, has basic computer skills, is persistent and committed, and understands the significance and responsibility associated with their role.
 For an official list of requirements for our volunteer advocates, click here.